 Definition 1 (Contamination).
-The contamination in a system with untrusted input $U{in}$ , trusted input $T{in}$ and trusted output $T{out}$ equals $I(U{in}; T{out}|T{in})$ .
+The contamination in a system with untrusted input U{in} , trusted input T{in} and trusted output T{out} equals $I(U{in}; T{out}|T{in})$.

+In our Libor example, the contamination will measure how much control the bank trying to rig the rate has over the result; if the bank has a lot of control over if the rate goes up or down then the contamination will be high.
 We note that the measure $I(U{in}; T{out})$ would tell us how much information about the untrusted inputs is carried over to the trusted outputs; however, using this measure would produce misleading results in cases where the untrusted inputs were based on the trusted inputs.
 For instance, if the untrusted input was always an exact copy of the trusted input, and the trusted output was an exact copy of the trusted input, we would not consider that contamination was occurring.